 Speed Index in basic terms tracks page load performance over time, the time it takes before mabl can take an action against it.
 Learn more, please note that mabl uses the Speed Index and not Speed Index Score.

-The chart and data on this page are filterable by environment via the dropdown selector, as well as your selected application filter.
-When using either, the chart will only display runs that occurred on the app and environment you've selected.
+The chart and data on this page are filterable by environment using the environment dropdown selector and by application using the application filter in the top right corner of the app.
+When using either filter, the chart will only display runs that occurred on the app or environment that you've selected.

 If your performance chart is empty or doesn't have as many runs as you'd expect, there are a few things to check to make sure results start populating:

-- Does this test run on Chrome?
-Only Chrome run will populate step traces necessary to load performance data
+- Chrome runs: For browser tests, only Chrome runs will populate step traces necessary to load performance data.

-- Is your test passing?
-Only passing tests will populate the chart
+- Passing tests: Only passing tests will populate the chart.

 Updated about 1 month ago